jjackson26/JMJUtilities/README.md

 JMJUtilities
 ============

-A collection of useful Objective-C categories for iOS development
+A collection of useful Objective-C categories for iOS development.